 You can run a request by clicking a button field in your table.
-This makes it much quicker to run requests as you do not have to manually open the app dashboard, find the Data Fetcher app and navigate to the request.
+This makes it much quicker to run requests as you do not have to manually open the extension dashboard, find Data Fetcher and go to the request.
 It also allows you to run a request using the values for a specific record.

 The first time you click a button field you will need to select which request to run.
 After that, you can just click the button to run the request again (without having to select anything).

 Click one of the buttons in the button field.
 Data Fetcher will open.
-Then a modal will open in the app where you can select which request should run.
+Then a modal will open in Data Fetcher where you can select which request should run.
 Select the request you want to run and click

 The request will run.